-The MPT participates in an agency securities lending program with BNYMellon.
-The securities lending agreement requires that the MPT receive U.S. Dollar cash or securities issued or guaranteed by the United States Government or its agencies or instrumentalities, or certain sovereign debt securities as collateral for securities on loan.
-Collateral equaling 102% of the fair value of domestic securities and 105% of the total fair value of non-U.S. securities on loan is required in accordance with the agreement.
-As of December 31, 2019 and 2018, the fair value of the securities on loan was \$3,738,165 and \$3,600,685, respectively.
+The MPT participates in agency securities lending programs with BNYM and Securities Finance Trust Company (SFTC).
+The securities lending agreements require that the MPT receive U.S. Dollar cash or securities issued or guaranteed by the United States Government or its agencies or instrumentalities, or certain sovereign debt securities as collateral for securities on loan.
+Collateral equaling 102% of the fair value of domestic securities and 105% of the total fair value of non-U.S. securities on loan is required in accordance with the agreements.
+As of December 31, 2020 and 2019, the fair value of the securities on loan was \$5,204,021 and \$3,738,165, respectively.
 Such securities are recorded on the statement of net assets of the MPT.
 The MPT received collateral from borrowers in the form of cash and securities.
-The MPT has the ability to repledge (rehypothicate) the cash, however the securities cannot be repledged.
-As of December 31, 2019 and 2018, the MPT held cash collateral of \$3,825,186 and \$3,653,935, respectively, in connection with loaned securities.
+The MPT has the ability to repledge (rehypothecate) the cash, however the securities cannot be repledged.
+As of December 31, 2020 and 2019, the MPT held cash collateral of \$5,301,300 and \$3,825,186, respectively, in connection with loaned securities.
 The cash collateral was used to enter into repurchase agreements and to purchase various securities consistent with the investment guidelines including instruments issued or fully guaranteed by the U.S. Government or Federal Agencies, certain floating rate notes, commercial paper, certificates of deposit and time deposits.
-The fair value of these investments acquired with the cash collateral are \$3,826,035 and \$3,653,939 at December 31, 2019 and 2018, respectively, and are included in the cash collateral invested in fixed income securities and repurchase agreements on the statement of net assets of the MPT.
+The fair value of these investments acquired with the cash collateral are \$5,302,083 and \$3,826,035 at December 31, 2020 and 2019, respectively, and are included in the cash collateral invested in fixed income securities and repurchase agreements on the statement of net assets of the MPT.

-The securities received as collateral for loaned securities which cannot be sold or repledged included U.S. Treasuries and certain sovereign debt securities with fair values of \$28,245 and \$37,307 at December 31, 2019 and 2018, respectively.
+The securities received as collateral for loaned securities which cannot be sold or repledged included U.S. Treasuries and certain sovereign debt securities with fair values of \$126,204 and \$28,245 at December 31, 2020 and 2019, respectively.
 Such securities are not reflected in the MPT's assets and liabilities.
-The MPT received interest and securities lending income in the amount of \$8,054 in 2019 from the securities lending program; this income is included in other income on the schedule of changes in net assets of the MPT.
+The MPT received interest and securities lending income, net of bank fees, in the amount of \$13,415 in 2020 from the securities lending programs; this income is included in other income on the schedule of changes in net assets of the MPT.

 Under the repurchase agreements, the MPT acquires a security for cash subject to an obligation by the counterparty to repurchase, and the MPT to resell, the security at an agreed upon price and time.
 In these transactions, the MPT takes possession of securities collateralizing the repurchase agreement.
 The collateral is marked to market daily to ensure that the fair value of the assets remains sufficient to protect the MPT in the event of default by the seller.
-As of December 31, 2019 and 2018, repurchase agreements entered into with cash collateral were carried at \$1,341,092 and \$904,306, respectively, and the fair value of securities which the MPT held as collateral with respect to such repurchase agreements was \$1,422,596 and \$956,549, respectively.
+As of December 31, 2020 and 2019, repurchase agreements entered into with cash collateral were carried at \$2,672,286 and \$1,341,092, respectively, and the fair value of securities which the MPT held as collateral with respect to such repurchase agreements was \$2,878,291 and \$1,422,596, respectively.
 The carrying amounts approximate fair value and are recorded on the statement of net assets of the MPT in fixed income securities and repurchase agreements acquired with cash collateral.